RumitPatel/RumitPatel/README.md

-Hi, Welcome.
+Hi👋, Welcome🙂.
 I'm a self-taught Android developer from India 🇮🇳.
 Trying to explore new things.
 I can't be cutting edge updated with the latest tech updates but I try to learn the new things and contribut it back to community whenever possible.
+I will love if I would be helpful to anyone. 🙂

 ![Rumit's github stats](https://github-readme-stats.vercel.app/api?username=RumitPatel&show_icons=true&count_private=true&show_icons=true)